lagdo/symfony-facades/README.md

 See the [Symfony service locators documentation](https://symfony.com/doc/4.4/service_container/service_subscribers_locators.html).

 The private services that need to be accessed with a facade must be passed as arguments to the service locator.
+For each argument, the key is the service id in the facade, while the value is the service id in the container.

 In the following example, the `Twig` service is passed to the service locator.